-- > Detention(s) will be assigned as a consequence of violating school regulations. - > Detention will be held after school from 2:50 to 5:20 p.m. - Students will receive 24-hour notice of all after-school detentions to be served.
-It is the responsibility of the student to inform parents or guardians of the date(s) of their scheduled detention(s). - > Only the Principal or Assistant Principals may excuse a student from detention. - Students must make their requests in writing prior to noon of the detention date. - Students will be excused for medical or dental appointments but must provide verification from a doctor to the detention monitor on the next day of detention. - Serving a detention takes precedence over all school activities with the exception of a teacher's personal detention. - Students will not be excused from detention to participate in extra-curricular activities. - Students who have work responsibilities must make arrangements to serve the detention(s) on the day(s) assigned. - Parents who wish to have students excused from detention must submit a request in writing prior to noon of the day of detention. - Students excused from detention must report for detention on the next day detention is held, unless other plans are made with an administrator. - Students who, without permission, do not report for a scheduled detention will be considered guilty of defiance and are subject to further disciplinary action. - Students scheduled for detention may visit their locker and then report directly to detention. - Students arriving late for detention must submit a signed note to the detention monitor.
-Unexcused lateness for detention will result in further disciplinary action.
+- > Detention(s) will be assigned as a consequence of violating school regulations. - > Detention will be held after school from 2:50 to 5:20 p.m. - Students will receive 24-hour notice of all after-school detentions to be served. - > Only a building administrator I may excuse a student from detention. - Students will be excused for medical or dental appointments but must provide verification from a doctor to the main office on the next day. - Serving a detention takes precedence over all school activities. - Students will not be excused from detention to participate in extra-curricular activities. - Students who have work responsibilities must make arrangements to serve the detention(s) on the day(s) assigned. - Parents who wish to have students excused from detention must submit a request in writing prior to noon of the day of detention. - Students excused from detention must report for detention on the next day detention is held, unless other plans are made with an administrator. - Students who, without permission, do not report for a scheduled detention will be considered guilty of defiance and are subject to further disciplinary action. - > Students scheduled for detention may visit their locker and then report directly to detention. - Students arriving late for detention must submit a signed note to the detention monitor.
+Unexcused lateness for detention will result in further disciplinary action. - Students will not be excused from the detention room while detention is in session except in cases of extreme emergency as judged by the detention monitor.

-- Students will not be excused from the detention room while detention is in session except in cases of extreme emergency as judged by the detention monitor. - Students must report to detention with sufficient school related work for the entire time of detention. - Students who report without sufficient work will be assigned work to do by the detention monitor.
-The amount of work assigned is the sole decision of the detention monitor. - All work assigned must be fully completed.
-Should the work not be completed by the end of the detention, it will be the responsibility of the student to complete the work and submit it to the detention monitor or an administrator during the morning homeroom period the following day. - Failure to complete the work as directed will result in the student receiving no credit for the detention served. - Failure to follow similar procedures on a second separate occasion will result in the student being guilty of defiance. - Any student who is disruptive in detention or who fails to follow the specific instructions of the detention monitor will be considered guilty of defiance and will receive no credit for detention.
-The student may be referred to an administrator. - Detentions missed because of absence from school are served immediately upon return to school by attending the next scheduled detention(s). - Any student who receives three (3) detentions in a school year will go to out-of-school suspension for all misbehavior following the third detention.
+- > Students must report to detention with sufficient school related work for the entire time of detention. - Students who report without sufficient work will be assigned work to do by the detention monitor.
+The amount of work assigned is the sole decision of the detention monitor. - Any student who is disruptive in detention or who fails to follow the specific instructions of the detention monitor will be considered guilty of defiance and will be referred to an administrator. - Detentions missed because of absence from school are served immediately upon return to school by attending the next scheduled detention(s). - Any student who receives three (3) detentions in a school year will go to in-school suspension for all misbehavior following the third detention.